Why Did the Geneva Consistory Insist on Biblical Names at Baptism?

 Of course, many of the people, including some of the governing elites, refused to oblige.
 So when they brought their children for baptism they did so presenting them with names prohibited by the city government.
 The response of the pastors was, in the middle of the baptismal ceremony in front of the whole church, to choose a name themselves.
 Remember, at the time the baptismal ceremony and Christening was legally binding.
 Often this sort of clerical heavy-handedness led to public confrontation and repeatedly it provoked riots.

-He goes on to note the inconsistency between Calvin’s practice and theory and the inconsistency of the consistory’s demands with the evidence from the NT.
-There is no evidence that those with pagan names were re-named in Baptism, even though that might have been useful in that setting.
+He goes on to note the inconsistency between Calvin’s practice and theory and the inconsistency of the consistory’s demands with the evidence from the New Testament.
+There is no evidence that those with pagan names were re-named in baptism, even though that might have been useful in that setting.
 He also draws lessons about being heavy-handed about which danger churches should be careful.
 As always, you should read Matt’s essay for yourself.

 Nevertheless, the historian (more than the Calvinist) in me wants to add some context.
 I think Matt is not as sympathetic to the consistory as he should have been.
-Matt is an ethicist/theologian.
-They have a way of ransacking the past in order to make a point.
-We historians, however, want to say, “Whoa Nellie.”
-Let’s consider more fully why the Genevan consistory would have been so stubborn.
+A historian, however, wants to say, “Whoa Nellie.”
+Let us consider more fully why the Genevan consistory would have been so stubborn.
 Was it, as Matt implies, about power and control?
 In our late modern period we are quite suspicious of the exercise of authority and are predisposed to suspect that the use of power is arbitrary and probably unjust.

-As one, however, who has sat in consistory (elders and ministers) meetings for 25 years I have not often seen consistories go looking for a fight.
+As one, however, who has sat in consistory (elders and ministers) meetings for a long time I have not often seen consistories go looking for a fight.
 Sure, it happens but most of the time consistories are more likely to shy away from conflict (some of it necessary) than to engage in it.
 So, we need to ask why the ministers and elders were so insistent about this?

 The historic practice of the church, including Protestants, was to give a Christian name to a child in baptism.
 In some places one’s first name is still called the “Christian name.”
 Your last name, your family name, is the surname.
 The Ecclesiastical Ordinances (Church Order) of 1541, after Calvin’s return from exile (1538–41), did not stipulate anything regarding baptismal names.1 It had instructions about recording the names of the children and parents and reporting illegitimate children to the civil authorities (sex outside of marriage was a civil crime in most places until very recently).
 Godparents are to be members of the church, so that they can be expected to instruct the child in the faith in the event of the (quite possible) death of the parents.